zrho/libra-types/book/src/type_system.md

 To keep type inference complete and decidable, we restrict to rank 1 polymorphism: universal quantifiers may not occur nested within a type.
-This is not a big restriction in practice, and higher rank types can be simulated with data types and existentials where desired.
+This is not a big restriction in practice, and [higher rank types] can still be emulated where they are needed.

 We also believe that [let should not be generalised](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tldi10-vytiniotis.pdf).
-Classical Hindley Milner type systems perform type generalisation at local let bindings, so that local variables are always assigned a polymorphic type.
+Classical Hindley Milner based type systems perform type generalisation at local let bindings, so that local variables are always assigned a polymorphic type.
 For example the expression `let f = λx. x in (f 0, f true)` would be well-typed classically, with the local variable `f` being assigned the type `∀a. a -> a`.